maarten-pennings/howto/c64drive/readme.md

 ## Communication

-Drives devices are connected to a serial bus.
+Drive devices are connected to a serial bus.
 The C64 has _one_ serial port.
 Typically, a serial cable is plugged into that port and the other end is plugged into a drive device.
 A drive device has _two_ serial port; they are identical.
-The other port can be used to plug in a cable to run to a second drive device (or a printer or a ...).
+The other port can be used to plug in another cable to run to a second drive device (or a printer or a ...).
-Devices are daisy chained_ on the serial bus.
+In other words, devices are _daisy chained_ on the serial bus.
 Every device on the bus has a hardwired (typically with dip switches on that device) _device number_.
 Disk drive device numbers range from 8 up to 15.

-Within a drive device - a physical enclosure with an incoming serial port, and outgoing serial port and a set of dip switches that configure a device number, there could be two drive units - a spindle and head and an opening to insert a disk.
+Within a drive device - a physical enclosure with an incoming serial port, an outgoing serial port and a set of dip switches that configure a device number, there could be two drive units - a spindle and head and an opening to insert a disk.
 When sending a command to a drive device, the command string includes a drive number (0 or 1).
 If the drive number is absent, it usually defaults to 0.